 Well … millions of people rely on it.
 But one study found that irrigating with two of its ingredients, Polymyxin and Bacitracin, didn’t kill Staphylococcus aureus and E. coli bacteria in vitro.

-And after the study (mentioned above) that found Neosporin and Polysporin may contribute to antibiotic resistance … here’s what one UC Davis professor said,
+And after the study (mentioned above) that found Neosporin and Polysporin may contribute to antibiotic resistance … here’s what one UC Davis professor, Patrick S Romano MD, said,

 “The primary effect of the ointment is probably to act as a physical barrier to bacterial entry and as a moisturizer.”

 Romano explained that moisture helps cuts and scrapes heal faster.
 This means other non-antibiotic topicals may do the job just as well.
-(And I’m going to give you a few suggestions.)
+(Read on for a few suggestions.)

-Before I do that … there are several different products under the Neosporin name.
-So I wanted to mention a few Neosporin “relatives.”
+But first … there are several different products under the Neosporin name.
+So here are a few Neosporin “relatives.”

 Other Neosporin Products